 She could see her own face, reflected in the glass, and knew that her expression was one of utter horror.
 But still, she stepped closer to the tank, looking in amazement and repulsion at the once-human thing that swam within the confines of its glass prison.

 Its nose, decomposed so thoroughly that Annabel could see the wretched creature’s skull through its nostrils.
 Its ears, tattered and torn like scraps of old cloth.
 And its eyes, its dreadful eyes.
-White and lifeless, unblinking, as the creature moved its head to stare alternately at Annabel.
+White and lifeless, unblinking, as the creature moved its head to stare at Annabel.

 Suddenly, she saw another face, reflected in the glass.
 She whirled around.
 It was an old man, bespectacled, dressed in a lab coat, leaning heavily on his cane.
 He emerged from a door at the back of the room.
 She’d been so taken in by the creature in the tank that she hadn’t even seen the door until just that moment.
 She relaxed slightly.
 He didn’t seem like much of a threat, but her hand still hovered at her gun belt.